aayazkhan/BarcodeScannerCompose/POLICY.md

 Transfer of Your Personal Information.
 We transfer your personal information subject to appropriate safeguards as permitted under the applicable data protection laws.
 Specifically, when your personal information is transferred out of the Designated Countries, we have the required contractual provisions for transferring personal information in place with the third-parties to which your information is transferred.
 For such transfers, we rely on legal transfer mechanisms such as Standard Contractual Clauses or we work with U.S. based third parties that are certified under the EU-U.S. and Swiss-U.S. Privacy Shield Framework.

 Right to Lodge Complaints.
-If you believe that we have infringed or violated your privacy rights under applicable law or this Policy, please contact us at qrcode@easylife.studio, so that we can work with you to resolve your concerns.
+If you believe that we have infringed or violated your privacy rights under applicable law or this Policy, please contact us at khan.shan803@gmaill.com, so that we can work with you to resolve your concerns.
 You also have a right to lodge a complaint with a competent supervisory authority situated in a Member State of your habitual residence, place of work, or place of alleged infringement.

 11. How to Contact Us